vonakombi26/API-4-Semestre-Kombi/README.md

 *"Sic Parvis Magna!"*

-Welcome to VôNa Kombi, where we connect the world with intelligent and agile logistics solutions.
-Our mission as a group of students is to integrate technology and planning to efficiently and safely meet the needs of each client.
-With an innovative approach, we transform the routing sector, driving global mobility with precision and excellence.
+Welcome to VôNa Kombi, where we use technology for smart and agile logistics solutions.
+Our mission, as a group of students, is to integrate technology and planning to efficiently and safely meet the needs of the semester's project.
+With an innovative approach, we transform the port sector, driving global mobility with precision and excellence.

 ## Index